Veercodeprog/Veercodeprog/README.md

 ## I'm a Developer!!

-- 🔭 Recently launched E-commerce websites: !
+- 🔭 Love computers and programming: !
-- 🌱 I’m currently learning everything 🤣
+- 🌱 My aim is to keep learning
 - 👯 I’m looking to collaborate more in open source and network with awesome developers !